Cyvid7-Darus10/financial-discord-bot/README.md

 # Discord Bot Connect with Plaid and Chat GPT

-Welcome to Nisa.ai's internal Discord bot project.
  This bot, built using TypeScript, not only facilitates engaging interactions via OpenAI's GPT-4 model within our Discord server but also integrates with Plaid for advanced financial functionalities.

 ## 🌟 Features